 The year 2016 saw the selection of a brand-new American president and a brand-new British prime minister for the first time since 1923, when Stanley Baldwin and Calvin Coolidge both took power.

-Prime Minister May met with Donald Trump in the White House shortly after his inauguration in 2017.
+Prime Minister May met with Donald Trump in the White House shortly after his inauguration in January 2017.
 Given the highly-personal nature of Anglo-American relations over the past century, everyone was curious to know how Trump would get along with his British counterpart.
-Trump was moved to say: “I am not as brash as you might think.
-I think we are going to get along very well.
-I am a people person, and I think you are also, Theresa.
-I can often tell how I will get along with somebody very early, and I believe we are going to have a fantastic relationship.”
+On that occasion, Trump was moved to say he expected Prime Minister May to become “my Maggie”, a reference to the Reagan-Thatcher relationship.

-The warmth of that relationship was challenged in November, when Prime Minister May criticized Trump’s re-tweeting of anti-Muslim videos from a far-right group called Britain First.
+Those ties, however warm, were challenged the following November, when May criticized Trump’s re-tweeting of anti-Muslim videos from a far-right group called Britain First.
 The President slammed back that she should pay attention to “the destructive radical Islamic terrorism that is taking place within the UK.”
 But this was classic Trump, who proudly calls himself “a counterpuncher”.
-It betokened no degradation in Anglo-American ties, as witnessed by the recent American action to expel Russian diplomats in solidarity with Britain in the Skripal poisoning case.
+It betokened no degradation in Anglo-American ties, as witnessed by the swift US expulsion of Russian diplomats in solidarity with Britain in the Skripal poisoning case.